BATTLE: LOS ANGELES -

 The cinematography by Lukas Ettlin (THE TEXAS CHAINSAW MASSACRE: THE BEGINNING).
-BATTLE: LA has the worst shaky cam I've ever seen in my life!
+BATTLE: LOS ANGELES has the worst shaky cam I've ever seen in my life!
 And I saw THE BLAIR WITCH PROJECT!
 Worse!
 I saw CLOVERFIELD (good movie, bad camera work)!
-I've watched BABYLON A.D., PANDORUM, PARANORMAL ACTIVITY, and never was the stupid shaky cam worse than in BATTLE: LA.
+I've watched BABYLON A.D., PANDORUM, PARANORMAL ACTIVITY, and never was the stupid shaky cam worse than in BATTLE: LOS ANGELES.
 The camera shakes constantly, even in those moments when people are just standing there.
 There was no doubt a lot of very cool visuals to be seen.
 There was probably a lot of drama and tension and suspense as well as fright, scares, and horror if only the camera wasn't being knocked around all over the god damn place but where it needed to be.
 A camera operator suffering a Grand Mal seizure would have done a better job.
-The camera work of BATTLE: LA sucks so damn hideously bad!
+The distracting, pull-you-out-of-the-story camera work of BATTLE: LOS ANGELES sucks so damn hideously bad!
 If Lukas was following someone's orders to shoot it like this, he should have walked away from the insufferable jackass (y'know, this is probably why my reviews rarely get on DVD covers).

 The other thing is this: you can have bad science in a movie and people will go along with it because they don't know.
 As long as your error isn't too obvious, or is such a common crutch that audiences are used to it (sound in space), then you're safe.
 So when this movie makes it clear that the aliens are here for earth's water, and in the space of mere hours the ocean level was already lowering, the audience erupted in derisive chuckles.